VCodecV4L2 C++ library

 | LOG_LEVEL | read / write | Logging mode.
 Values: 0 - Disable.
 1 - Only file.
 2 - Only terminal (console).
 3 - File and terminal. |

 | BITRATE_KBPS | read / write | Bitrate in kbps.
 Range: 0 - 1,000,000 kbps.
 Default: 2000 kbps.
-For H264 encoding only.
-Sets special settings for noisy video if bitrate is 0. |
+For H264/HEVC encoding only.
+Applied on-the-fly if the encoder is running. |

 | QUALITY | read / write | JPEG quality.
 Range: 1 - 100 (1 = low quality, 100 = maximum quality).
 Default: 80.
-For JPEG hardware encoding only. |
+For JPEG hardware encoding only.
+Triggers encoder reinit on next transcode() call. |

 | FPS | read / write | Frame rate.
 Range: 1 - 1000 fps.
 Default: 30 fps.
-For H264 encoding only. |
+For H264/HEVC encoding only.
+Applied on-the-fly if the encoder is running. |

 | GOP | read / write | GOP size (period of key frames).
 Range: 1 - 10,000.
 Default: 30.
-For H264 encoding only.
-Value 1 means each output frame is a key frame, 20 means every 20th frame is a key frame, etc. |
+For H264/HEVC encoding only.
+Value 1 means each output frame is a key frame, 20 means every 20th frame is a key frame, etc. Applied on-the-fly if the encoder is running. |

 | H264_PROFILE | read / write | H264 profile for H264 encoding: 0 - Baseline.
 1 - Main.
 2 - High.
-For hardware encoding only. |
+Triggers encoder reinit on next transcode() call. |

 | MIN_BITRATE_KBPS | read / write | Not supported by VCodecV4L2 library. |